How to use Recyclables as Painting Tools with Preschoolers

 - Talk about the sizes and colors used.

-- When the paint is dry, add features to the stamps to make animals or other characters.
+- Add features to the stamped images with crayons or markers to make animals or other characters.

-- Cut out the round shapes and glue to a rectangle to make a vehicle.
+- Cut out the shapes.
+Glue together to make a craft.
+(Cut out round shapes to use as wheels.
+Glue the wheels to a rectangle to make a vehicle.)